Twig Obelisk

 Pack it down quite tightly, and insert the thick ends of the canes evenly around the outside of the pot.

 Using a long piece of clematis vine, grapevine or long slender and flexible twig, start weaving by going behind one upright cane, and in front of the next, all the way around.
+You can either spiral the weavers as in the picture, or do it more tightly to give more stability.

 You’ll see if you’ve used an odd number of canes that you can continue, and this time go behind ones that you went in front of before.